 Rhys Ifans and Adrian Scarborough © Simon Annand

-Exit the King by Eugene Ionesco – Olivier, National Theatre
+Exit the King by Eugene Ionesco – National Theatre (Olivier), London

 Ionesco wrote Exit the King when he thought he was dying.
 As it turned out, he wasn’t and lived for another thirty years.
 However, his brush with mortality let loose this highly allegorical play about the death of a king and a society which is as absurd as you would expect from the monarch of absurdist theatre, but also a humane account of the fear and the process of death.